gongbaodd/gongbaodd.github.io/_docs/2025/08/10/week-33-website-rebuild.md

     - mantine
     - astro
 ---

-# Website Rebuild
+# 🔨 Website Rebuild

-If you noticed, I am rebuilding my website again.
+Yep… I’m rebuilding my website **again** 😅.

-## Story of the website
+## 📖 Story of the Website

-At first, this website was built for me to record [my graduation trip](/travel/2015/03/28/Bohai-Rim).
-I used Jekyll with a jQuery template.
-Because I didn't find a suitable image hosting, the trip site was never done.
-However, since then I started post some tech articles until now.
+Originally, this site was just for me to document [my graduation trip](/travel/2015/03/28/Bohai-Rim).
+Back then, I used **Jekyll** with a jQuery template.
+I never finished it because I couldn’t find a proper image hosting solution.
+Still, I kept posting tech articles along the way.

-Later in 2020, I rebuild [the website into Gatsby](/fe/2020/03/05/Jekyll-Gatsby).
-I wanted to use graphql, and I made this website structure into date based folder style.
-Reread this blog I wrote 5 years ago.
-I believe that untill now, I still think changing to Gatsby is not a good idea.
-Yeah, graphql is disappointing...To be honest, I always wanted to find an alternate.
+In 2020, I migrated to [Gatsby](/fe/2020/03/05/Jekyll-Gatsby).
+I wanted **GraphQL** and a date-based folder structure.
+Looking back at my blog from 5 years ago… yeah, switching to Gatsby probably wasn’t the best idea 🤷.
+GraphQL was kind of disappointing, and I always wanted a better alternative.

-In 2023, when I saw Astro started to support [View Transition](/plan/2023/08/20/33rd-ViewTransition), I thought it is the time.
-But then I got burned out transfering into the new tech stack.
-I have to admit, although Gatsby is feels too compound, it handles markdown files and images better than Astro, at least then.
+Fast forward to 2023, I saw Astro start supporting [View Transition](/plan/2023/08/20/33rd-ViewTransition) and thought it was the perfect time to switch.
+But migrating burned me out.
+Gatsby might have been complicated, but it handled markdown and images better than Astro at the time.

-And becuase there were too many legacy files, I had to think about monorepo solutions.
-I wasted too much time building a dark mode switch and the infinate scroll.
-Also ViewTransition has many limitation that not able to simpily be applied on any DOMs.
-Eventually, the website UI was just orgininal shadcn.
+On top of that, too many legacy files meant I had to consider **monorepo solutions**.
+I wasted a ton of time building a dark mode switch and infinite scroll.
+View Transition had lots of limitations too — it couldn’t be applied to any DOM element easily.
+Eventually, the UI ended up just using the original **shadcn** setup.

-Recently, I have to rebuild the website, because every build of one commit costs me over 44min.
-Here goes the rebuild story.
+Recently, I had to rebuild again because every build was taking **over 44 minutes per commit** ⏱️.
+So here we go…

-## This Rebuild
+## ⚡ This Rebuild

-At first, I just want to make an incremental build modification, this feature was introduced in Astro v4 but got revoke in Astro v5.
-Then I decided to change one stack, maybe [11ty](https://www.11ty.dev/) or [hugo](https://gohugo.io/).
-With the Gatsby rebuild history, I realized to transfer a content website into another stack, you need to consider too many, File structures, markdown contents, images, latex...
+At first, I just wanted **incremental builds**, a feature introduced in Astro v4 but revoked in v5.
+I also considered switching stacks to [11ty](https://www.11ty.dev/) or [Hugo](https://gohugo.io/).
+But after the Gatsby migration experience, I realized transferring a content-heavy site is a nightmare — file structures, markdown, images, LaTeX… everything matters.

-Probably stay on Astro stack, plus, I never finished the ViewTransition part.
-There is a good thing that Astro has, it supports multiple frameworks to write components.
-My personal opinion, island archetecture is better than RSC.
-It gives me more choises than other framework can give.

-On the UI, I decide to change shadcn to [Mantine](https://mantine.dev/).
-In comparison, Mantine is way equiped than [shadcn](https://ui.shadcn.com/), even with [radix UI](https://www.radix-ui.com/).
-Shadcn uses tailwind, I personaly do not like a big CSS reset, although I am still using Tailwind in this build.
-The only unhappy problem is that Mantine is actually not supporting Astro (need a little modification).
-In the blog list page, I used MUI's [Masonry](https://mui.com/material-ui/react-masonry/).
-I wanted to build masonry since the last build, however, I am still not satisfied with the latest one, eventough, it is better.

-This rebuild aims to build an in browser AI, supports more social contents and support my portfolios. right now I am still refining the UI.
-I hope the goals will be reached.
+So I decided to **stay on Astro**.
+The upside?
+Astro supports multiple frameworks for components.
+Personally, I like the **island architecture** more than RSC — it gives more flexibility than other frameworks.

+For UI, I switched from **shadcn** to [Mantine](https://mantine.dev/).
+Honestly, Mantine is way more equipped than shadcn (even with [Radix UI](https://www.radix-ui.com/)).
+I’m not a fan of big CSS resets, so this suits me better — although I’m still using Tailwind in parts.

+Some highlights:
+- Blog list page uses MUI’s [Masonry](https://mui.com/material-ui/react-masonry/) — I wanted masonry layout since the last build, and this one is much better, though still not perfect.
+- Mantine doesn’t officially support Astro, so a little tweaking was needed.

+This rebuild is not just cosmetic.
+The goal is to:
+1. Build an **in-browser AI** 🤖
+2. Support more **social content**
+3. Showcase my **portfolio**

+Right now, I’m still refining the UI, but I’m hopeful these goals will be met 🚀.